All That Is Solid Melts into Air: Second Metamorphosis: The Lover

 In the meantime, Gretchen's traditional world community has found out about her changing faith and turns on her with "cruelty and vindictive fury."
-When she turns to the church to be saved, she only receives is "the day of wrath, that day shall dissolve the world in fire".
+When she turns to the church to be saved, she only receives 'the day of wrath, that day shall dissolve the world in fire'.
 Marshall Berman makes the insight here that, "Once, perhaps, the Gothic vision might have offered mankind an ideal of life and activity, of heroic striving toward heaven; now, however, as Goethe presents it at the end of the eighteenth century, all it has to offer is dead weight pressing down on its subjects, crushing their bodies and strangling their souls."

 The end comes fast and tragedy strikes Gretchen placing her in a cell to be executed (her baby had died and she was blamed as a murderess).
 Faust tries to save her from the prison but she simply refuses, her Christian tradition and visions of her mother barring her way to escape.

 Here Marshall invokes the Communist Manifesto (a big influence on his work as per the title of the entire book) and its first goal of, "put an end to all feudal, patriarchal, idyllic conditions," as being the symbol of this Metamorphosis.
 Here Marshall writes, "The first part of Faust takes place at a moment when, after centuries, these feudal, patriarchal social conditions are breaking down.
 The vast majority of people still live in “little worlds” like Gretchen’s, and those worlds, as we have seen, are formidable enough.
 Nevertheless, these cellular small towns are beginning to crack: first of all, through contact with explosive marginal figures from outside—Faust and Mephisto, bursting with money, sexuality and ideas, are the classical “outside agitators”.